Friday, 25 August 2017

 • prototype

-To achieve prototype scope, declare scope attribute as prototype in the bean configuration file as below,
+To use the prototype scope, set the bean's scope to prototype in the bean configuration, as shown below:

 <beans xmlns="http://www.springframework.org/schema/beans"